Hampton Roads Port of Embarkation: Creation Of Camps

 The US government had several leases and purchasing agreements with the old dominion land company and would utilize it to establish military training camps connected to the port.
 Four camps were to be created and would be named Camp Stuart, Camp Alexander, Camp Hill, and Camp Morrison All of them had some distinctions, but in the end were made towards the same purpose.
-Each camp would have a Personnel division of the port adjutant’s office which was designed to keep proper records on soldiers.
+Each camp would have a Personnel division of the port adjutant's office which was designed to keep proper records on soldiers.
 Specifically, it was designed to keep track of service records, individual equipment record, pay card, family insurance information, insurance application information, a personal qualification card, court martial records, etc.

 Camp Stuart

 Named in honor of confederate general J.E.B Stuart, Camp Stuart was the largest of all Port of Embarkation camps with a soldier population of 115,000.
-Camp Stuart construction began on July 30th of 1917 and continuing throughout 1918.
-Camp headquarters officially opened on August 21st of 1917.
-Camp Stuart included an embarkation hospital facility that opened on January 21st, 1918 and it became the camp's primary function following armistice day until it's closure on November 29th of 1919.
+Camp Stuart construction began on July 30 of 1917 and continuing throughout 1918.
+Camp headquarters officially opened on August 21 of 1917.
+Camp Stuart included an embarkation hospital facility that opened on January 21, 1918, and it became the camp's primary function following armistice day until its closure on November 29 of 1919.
 Camp Stuart had 309 acres with 500 buildings (296 of those being barracks), 21 officer quarters, and a bed capacity of 1754.
-By June 30th of 1919, costs were as high as 14,600,000.
+By June 30 of 1919, costs were as high as 14,600,000.
 Camp Stuart would house the 60th Air Defense Artillery Regiment who held up decisively well during the Battle of St.Mihel and Meuse Argonne Offensive.